Chevrotain/chevrotain/examples/parser/webpack/README.md

 Safe minification can be achieved by providing [custom uglifyJs options](https://webpack.js.org/configuration/optimization/#optimization-minimizer) to the webpack config that will disable the name mangling of the TokenType names.

+Another option is to use [Grammar Serialization](../serialized_grammar) which would side step the problem all together But add a little complexity to the development flows and parsing initialization.

 #### Runnable Example

 -   [webpack.config.js](webpack.config.js)